Value Drifts: Tracing Value Alignment During LLM Post-Training: Evaluation Details

 \subsection{Evaluation Prompt}

 \Cref{fig:evaluation-prompt-gpt4o} presents the prompt used to determine the stance of each generated response.
-The prompt contains the fields $\{$prompt$\}$ as question, $\{$response$\}$ and $\{$topic$\}$, where $\{$topic$\}$ is selected using a canonical mapping, as shown in \Cref{tab:topic-mapping}.
+The prompt contains the fields $\{$prompt$\}$ as question, $\{$response$\}$ and $\{$topic$\}$, where $\{$topic$\}$ is selected using a canonical mapping, as shown in \Cref{tab:value-mapping}.
+We pass this prompt to GPT-4o to determine the stance of the given response, with respect to its associated topic.
+To further assess the robustness of our evaluation, we also compute stance distributions using Gemini 2.5 Pro for 25,000 prompt-generation pairs.
+Across models, we observed high label agreement (93.38\%), very small distributional differences (mean JSD = 0.07), and strong correlation (r=0.89) between predicted probabilities.
+This indicate that our conclusions are not sensitive to the choice of LLM used for stance measurement.